bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 form in italic, the third one with quotation marks, and the third one in plaintext.

-[ The cove block. ]
+[ The COVE block. ]
 This block is recognized by the presence of greater-than-sign followed by at least one space at the first line.
-Each additional line will be checked for the presence of the greater-than-sign and space, and if it detected it becomes a line by itself; otherwise it is considered the continuation of the previous line.
-When being typeset, the output is an indented block with a small right-pointing triangle/arrow at the left-hand side of the first line.
+Each additional line will be checked for the presence of the same sign and the follow-on space, and if detected it becomes a new line by itself; otherwise it is considered the continuation of the previous line.
+The output is that all lines are left aligned and the entire block has a non-zero left padding, and there is a black right-pointing triangle in front of the first line of the block and inside the left padding area.

     > All human are mortal.
     > Socrates is a human.
     > Socrates is mortal.

-[ The cave block. ]
+[ The CAVE block. ]
 This block is recognized by the presence of dollar-sign followed by at least one space at the first line.
-Each additional line will be checked for the presence of the dollar-sign and space, and if it is detected it becomes a line by itself; otherwise it is considered the continuation of the previous line.
-When being typeset, the output is an a block where all lines are centered .
+Each additional line will be checked for the presence of the same sign and follow-on space, and if detected it becomes a new line by itself; otherwise it is considered the continuation of the previous line.
+When being typeset, the output is so that all lines are center aligned.

     $ Hello!
     $ Good morning!
     $ Good evening!

-[ The cave block. ]
+[ The LAVE block. ]
 This block is recognized by the presence of less-than-sign followed by at least one space at the first line.
-Each additional line will be checked for the presence of the dollar-sign and space, and if it is detected it becomes a line by itself; otherwise it is considered the continuation of the previous line.
-When being typeset, the output is an a block where all lines are centered .
+Each additional line will be checked for the presence of the same sign   and follow-on space, and if detected it becomes a new line by itself; otherwise it is considered the continuation of the previous line.
+When being typeset, the output is so that all lines are left flushed.

     < Hello!
     < Good morning!
     < Good evening!

-[ The samp block. ]
+[ The SAMP block. ]
-This block is recognized if the first line is lead with four white spaces.
-Each line of the following line is to be assume to have a leading quadruple spaces where they will be removed.
-The output of this block is a verbatim block where each line is to be shown in monospace characters where white spaces are preserved.
+This block is recognized if the first line is lead with a quadruple white space.
+Each of the following line is to be assume to have a leading quadruple space and    it will be removed.
+The output of this block is a verbatim block where each line is to be shown in monospace font style where white spaces are preserved.

-[ The sand block. ]
+[ The SAND block. ]
-This block is recognized if the first lie is lead with two white spaces.
-Each line of the following line is to be assumed to have a leading double spaces where they will be removed.
-The output of this block is a block where each line is to be shown by itself similar to a "verse" block.
-Multiple white spaces will be collapsed into a single one.
+This block is recognized if the first line is lead with a double white space.
+Each of the following line is to be assumed to have a leading double space and it will be removed.
+The output is a block where each line is to be shown by itself similar to a SAMP block and each white spaces are translated into a non-breakable white space, except for the fact that the proportional font styles are applied instead of monospace.

-[ The step block. ]
+[ The STEP block. ]
-This block is recognized if the first line is lead by a number followed by a right parenthesis.
-This block is assumed to represent a single ordered list item with possible follow-on paragraphs.
-The paragraphs, if there is any, is recognized by the presence of double-backslash in a line by itself.
+This block is recognized if the first line is lead by a numeric number followed by a right parenthesis and then additional spaces.
+This block is assumed to represent a single ordered list item with the given leader.
+This block is to be scanned for the presence of any follow-on child paragraphs, and if detected each one of them will be shown as an independent paragraph that is to have the same left padding as the list item itself.
+Each follow-on child paragraph is to be detected if the preceding line is a double-backslash by itself.
+In the following example the STEP block contains two follow-on child paragraphs.

     1) Step 1, check the temparature:
     \\